johlym/johnathan-org/src/_posts/2018-01-18-linode-vs-digital-ocean-a-three-round-vps-benchmark-showdown.md

 ## Conclusion

 Comparing both sets of VPSes against each other yielded mixed results.
 The Linoe VPSes ran away with the win in most categories, with Digital Ocean ending up the underdog winner.
 For CPU performance, both providers were pretty well in line.
-I wouldn’t consider at 1.08x difference enough to warrant a migration or decision based on that stat alone.
-If Digital Ocean’s High CPU offerings were in play, I would be surprised if they didn’t take the cake.
+I wouldn't consider at 1.08x difference enough to warrant a migration or decision based on that stat alone.
+If Digital Ocean's High CPU offerings were in play, I would be surprised if they didn't take the cake.

 Moving into the Memory tests, though, we see much larger gaps between the two.
 Linode was frequently ahead by as much at 4.5x, though the gap started to close as the VPSes increased in size.
 Raw bits/sec as well as time to execute were several times better.
-There’s not much else to say here.
+There's not much else to say here.

 File IO was where we started seeing some mixed results, with Digital Ocean coming out as the leader.
 For the 1GB and 8GB VPSes, Digital Ocean ran away with the win in bytes/second, while Linode barely squeaked through.

 Looking at application benchmarks, the MySQL tests were surprising, given the file I/O results.
 Apache seemed to line up with what we saw in terms of CPU performance and both providers had sexy-fast networks though Linode came out on top two out of three times.

-At the end of the day, unless you’re running highend workloads, these general purpose VPSes are likely to perform just about the same.
+At the end of the day, unless you're running highend workloads, these general purpose VPSes are likely to perform just about the same.
 Compute tasks are better served by offerings that are designed to be utilized for that purpose.
 If you need every bit of RAW in-memory power you can muster, Linode will likely offer better results overall.

-The race to the bottom continues with Digital Ocean halfing their prices and I’m glad to see it happen.
-Given that there’s still on-paper desparities between each provider, it made sense and I’m surprised they didn’t do it sooner.
+The race to the bottom continues with Digital Ocean halfing their prices and I'm glad to see it happen.
+Given that there's still on-paper desparities between each provider, it made sense and I'm surprised they didn't do it sooner.

 I look forward to testing these again in the future in hopes that backed by new/better hardware, [Digital Ocean](https://johnathan.org/goto/digitalocean) can surpass [Linode](https://www.linode.com/?r=2527e12c0aed087cbe51d3862f0a6bb6c5ab8f9a) and further boost the VPS wars that end up benefiting the consumer even more.